chriskrycho/emberconf-2018-slides/talk.md

 Note: In the `computed` property callback, we specify the `this` type.
 More on that in just a minute!

-Note: You may also have noticed that I didn’t do `.get()` here.
+You may also have noticed that I didn’t do `.get()` here.
 That’s because I’m doing _everything_ from this point in the workshop forward with Ember 3.1 in mind.
 For nearly everything, we just get to do `this.name` instead of `this.get('name')`.
 (Proxied values are the only exception!)

 ---